marisolpalmero/green-ietf/draft-eman-green-rfc6988bis-00.md

 	new: network-wide energy efficiency metric (like in Data Center) derived ones => we have energy metrics => we might new performance (for ex: traffic/energy) temperature? it should be somewhere else
+   new: standard for carbon reporting, making it easy for global reporting.
+It is important to know what network devices are consuming, i.e. solar power, wind power, cogeneration, etc.

+   new: lifecycle metrics, related to manufacturing energy cost, transport, recyclability and end of life disposal impact.
+This information today is not part of the day to day operations, but it is considered as part of sustainable strategy related to energy efficiency.

 - do we need new power states?
 Maybe not but we need to explain the mapping of existing energy efficient features
 -    When an Energy Object is set to a particular Power State, the